Chamssiddine/hugodocumentation/README.md

 ```

 ## How to modify it to your needs

- To add modify | Posts go to content/posts
+To modify or add posts, navigate to the `content/posts` directory and make your changes there.

 ## Further Modification

-* Check the official documentation of the theme [HugoPaperMod](https://github.com/adityatelange/hugo-PaperMod).
+* For more information on customizing the project beyond just adding or modifying posts, check out the official documentation for the [HugoPaperMod](https://github.com/adityatelange/hugo-PaperMod) theme.